oktalk/react-rails-event-app/README.md

 5. Rename the database(s) in [config/database.yml](config/database.yml)
 6. Rename the `app_name` in [config/newrelic.yml](config/newrelic.yml)
 7. Change the `secret_key_base` in [config/secrets.yml](config/secrets.yml) using `rails secret`
+8. Change the session store key in [config/initializers/session_store.rb](config/initializers/session_store.rb)
-8. Run `foreman start -f Procfile.dev` to start the server (and database)
+9. Run `foreman start -f Procfile.dev` to start the server (and database)
-9. Run `rails db:create` to create the databases
+10. Run `rails db:create` to create the databases
-10. Go to `http://localhost:5000` in your browser to make sure it's working
+11. Go to `http://localhost:5000` in your browser to make sure it's working
-11. `Ctrl-C` to stop the server and database
+12. `Ctrl-C` to stop the server and database
-12. Commit and push any changes to your new repository
+13. Commit and push any changes to your new repository

 ### Testing